prototypefund/Digital_Bargeld-docs/api-merchant.rst

       // is being refunded.
       h_contract_terms: string;

-      //The signed refund permissions, to be sent to the exchange.
+      // The signed refund permissions, to be sent to the exchange.
       refund_permissions: MerchantRefundPermission[];

+      // URL (handled by the backend) that will
+      // trigger refund processing in the browser/wallet
+      refund_redirect_url: string;
     }

   .. _MerchantRefundPermission: